gomorpheus/morpheus-docs/services/cypher.rst

 password
-  Generates a secure password of specified character length in the key pattern (or 15) with symbols, numbers, upper case, and lower case letters (i.e. password/15/mypass generates a 15 character password). secret
+  Generates a secure password of specified character length in the key pattern (or 15) with symbols, numbers, upper case, and lower case letters (i.e. password/15/mypass generates a 15 character password). tfvars
+  This is a module to store a tfvars file for terraform app templates. secret
   This is the standard secret module that stores a key/value in encrypted form. uuid